Bubble and squeak is a very British dish, extremely underrated, and breakfast sensation. Here’s the story of bubble and squeak!

 Bubble and squeak is a traditional British breakfast dish, generally made from potatoes and cabbage, although it can include carrots, peas, and a whole host of other wonderful stuff.
 The essential concept of bubble and squeak is that you use the leftovers from your Sunday Roast Dinner.
 A British Sunday roast is another sensation that will surely be getting its own blog at some point.
 As usual, I digress…

 How do you make bubble and squeak?

-There are a lot of different bubble and squeak recipes out there, but essentially you add some roast potatoes or mashed potatoes, shallow fry it until it becomes golden on the outside, and essentially solidified together.
-Voila, you are left with bubble and squeak patties.
+There are a lot of different recipes out there, but essentially you add some roast potatoes or mashed potatoes, shallow fry it until it becomes golden on the outside, and essentially solidified together.
+Voila, you are left with b&s sexy patties.